reskillamericans/website/content/learn-more/phases/phase-1.md

 ## Product Design

-If you enroll in the Product Design Design Track, we begin with the basics of user interaction and design: how to build web or mobile applications that are easy to understand and that present information clearly.
+If you enroll in the Product Design Track, we begin with the basics of user interaction and design: how to build web or mobile applications that are easy to understand and that present information clearly.

 Designers also have projects to work on.
 You will be given customer problems, and be asked to do independent research and case studies.
-From there you will formulate a design from wire-framing through high-resolution prototypes.
+From there you will formulate a design from wire-framing through high-fidelity prototypes.

 You will have extensive practice using the user-interface design app, Figma, to communicate your designs to stakeholders and developers.

 {{% /image-box %}}